The Joyous Melody

 He was hard pressed and pauperized now, he dug through his now ash pile of a home looking for anything to tie to his memories.
 In his home he found a single piece of misshapen wood.
 Searching for a new home on foot, he eventually had to return here upon his eighteenth birthday.
 Which was also the same day Fredric had died.

 Fritz was in a powered wheelchair now, because his time had come.
 The now grown man asked Fritz to examine the one relic from the now removed home he once lived in.
 Out stretching his hand Fritz and I both knew what it was.
 It was my missing key, and the key to Fritz's oath.

 "Please...help me to the gazebo.
 My time...Has come."
 Fritz said wheezing painfully.

 "You have given so much to this city.
 This is less then what we owe you."
 Replied the man.

-"You need not worry, Fritz, I have returned to grant you peace after you stood so vigilant.
+"You need not worry Fritz, I have returned to grand you peace after you stood so vigilant.
 You have repaid my kindness to you back one thousand fold.
-Sleep well, Fritz.
-I, Fredric, have come home."
+Sleep well Fritz, I, Fredric, have come home."

 To this day, I remain in that gazebo offering comfort, through song, to all who care to understand.
 For those who wish to be at peace, look no further then the music that you make in your daily life because in the end "Even the simplest of sounds can as great as the sound of a perfect piano."